burrsutter/leaderboard/README.md

-# scoreboard
+# Leaderboard
-A scoreboard for the mobile app game.
+Show the highest scores for the mobile game for the Summit Keynote.

 Installation: